matthewweiler/Winsock/README.txt

 Notes:
 	We have included a smaple screenshot of the and of the html captured and then also have included the .sln file so that you can run the code in
 		Visual Studio if you so wish.
-To run the code, compile together in Visual Studio and run from the main.cpp file.
+To run the code, compile together in Visual Studio and run from the weiler-conrad-gore-main.cpp file.